stclib/STC/README.md

 are addressed with the STC library.

 #### A. Missing features in the C standard library, which STC provides
-* Large set of high performance, generic/templated typesafe container types, including smart pointers and bitsets.
+* A wide set of high performance, generic/templated typesafe container types, including smart pointers and bitsets.
-* String type with utf8 support and short string optimization (sso), and two string-view types.
+* String type with utf8 support and short string optimization (sso), plus two string-view types.
 * Typesafe and ergonomic **sum type** implementation, aka. tagged union or variant.
 * Flexible **coroutine** implementation with excellent ergonomics, error recovery and cleanup support.
 * Fast, modern **regular expressions** with full utf8 and a subset of unicode character classes support.